jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_hydrology.nml.rst

       :type: logical
       :default: F

       Switch to enable inland basin flow water to feed into soil moisture.
-This is only applicable when the rivers are run within the UM or if the rivers are run standalone and coupled to another model via OASIS.
+This is only applicable when there is a supply of inland water from the rivers.

       TRUE
           Send inland basin flow water to soil moisture FALSE
-          Do not send inland basin flow water anywhere
+          Do not send inland basin flow water to soil moisture